 Lovingly sewn into the banner were traditional Irish depictions: St. Patrick in his bishop’s robes, an Irish wolfhound, a harp, shamrocks, and a portrait of Gen. Richard Montgomery, the Irish-born hero of the American Revolution.
-As Joan Moynihan and Neil Hogan, authors of “Images of America: New Haven St. Patrick’s Day Parade” explained, the banner had two mottos which bespoke the dual loyalties of the marchers: “e pluribus unum” and “Erin go bragh.”
+As Joan Moynihan and Neil Hogan, authors of “Images of America: New Haven St. Patrick’s Day Parade” explained, the banner had two mottos which bespoke the dual loyalties of the marchers: “e pluribus unum” ("out of many, one") and “Erin go bragh”.

 Since the mid-1950’s the St. Patrick’s Day Parade of Greater New Haven has become one of New England’s premier Irish events.
 It is the largest, single-day spectator event in the State of Connecticut.
 As the 6th oldest parade in the nation, its fame was recognized by the Library of Congress in 1999.
 This keepsake of New Haven’s Irish community became a national keepsake when the Library of Congress selected the Greater New Haven St. Patrick’s Day Parade as an outstanding example of American folk life.
 (Moynihan and Hogan)

 Thank you to all who participate, attend and support the Greater New Haven St. Patrick’s Day Parade.
-An estimated 325,000 spectators lined the streets of the Elm City in 2012.
-We are finalizing the 2014 parade which will take place on Sunday, March 16th 2014.
+We are looking forward to the 2023 parade which will take place on Sunday, March 12, 2023.
 We are very proud of this great tradition and we invite you to enjoy the information and history of our great parade in the pages of this web site!